platformsh/platformsh-docs/docs/src/development/logs.md

 1. Access the container by running `platform ssh -e <ENVIRONMENT_NAME>`.
 1. Change to the right directory by running `cd /var/log`.

+   If you're on a Dedicated cluster, run `/var/log/platform/<APP-NAME>/`.
 1. Read the desired log, such as by running `tail access.log`.

 {{< /codetabs >}}